navdeep-G/agentspring/examples/EXAMPLE.md

 - Ensure the file is in the project root, not inside a subdirectory.

 **Q: How do I add new tools or change the workflow?**
-- Register a new tool in any file within `agentspring/tools/`.
+- Register a new tool in `examples/custom_tools.py` (as shown in this example), or another file you import in your example script.
-- Update the pipeline in `full_stack_example.py` or use agentic orchestration for dynamic plans.
+- Update the pipeline in your example script (e.g., `agentspring/full_stack_example.py`) or use agentic orchestration for dynamic plans.

 ## Example Comparison: Agentic vs. Non-Agentic